 In Memory of Dr. Eduardo Mendez:

-It is with incredible sadness that I share the news that Eduardo Mendez, MD, MA, Professor of Otolaryngology-HNS at the University of Washington, passed away on January 5th, 2018 with his family at his side.
+It is with incredible sadness that we share the news that Eduardo Mendez, MD, MA, Professor of Otolaryngology-HNS at the University of Washington, passed away on January 5th, 2018 with his family at his side.

 Eddie received his MD with honors from the University of Maryland in 1999 after his undergraduate years at Princeton.
 He completed his Otolaryngology-Head and Neck Surgery Residency training at the University of Washington in 2005 followed by Fellowship in Advanced Head and Neck Surgical Oncology and Microvascular Reconstruction.
 Dr. Mendez later completed a Masters in Epidemiology at the School of Public Health, University of Washington in 2010.
 He became an Assistant Professor in the Department of Otolaryngology-Head and Neck Surgery at the University of Washington in 2006, quickly rose through the ranks, and was recently promoted to professor.
 Eddie became an Associate member of the Clinical Research Division Fred Hutchinson Cancer Research Center in 2016, was co-director of Head and Neck Oncology Program at the University of Washington, Director of the Advanced Head and Neck Surgical Oncology Fellowship Program, and Director of the Head and Neck Translational Research Program at the Fred Hutchinson Cancer Research Center.